Uncertainty-Aware Explanations Through Probabilistic Self-Explainable Neural Networks: Results on the E-MNIST dataset

 \section{Results on the E-MNIST dataset}

-In order to analyze the scalability of Prob-PSENN in tasks consisting of larger number of classes, we evaluated its performance in the E-MNIST dataset \cite{cohen2017emnist} (47 classes), an extension of MNIST which includes both numeric and alphabetic characters.
-As it can be seen in Figure \ref{fig:emnist_prototypes}, Prob-PSENN is still capable of learning suitable distribution over the prototypes for the 47 classes, yielding realistic and diverse prototypes, while achieving a test accuracy of 0.89.
+In order to analyze the scalability of Prob-PSENN in tasks consisting of a larger number of classes, we evaluated its performance in the E-MNIST dataset \cite{cohen2017emnist} (47 classes), an extension of MNIST that includes both numeric and alphabetic characters.
+As can be seen in Figure \ref{fig:emnist_prototypes}, Prob-PSENN is still capable of learning suitable distributions over the prototypes for the 47 classes, yielding realistic and diverse prototypes, while achieving a test accuracy of 0.89.